AlexsLemonade/scpca-portal/infrastructure/README.md

 ## Deployment

 The staging stack will be redeployed upon every merge to dev.
-The product stack will be redeployed upon every merge to main.
+The production stack will be redeployed upon every merge to main.

 A dev stack can be deployed from a local machine.
 The deploy script will look for an SSH key pair in the `infrastructure/` directory.